edgarsmdn/MLCE_book/_sources/README.md

 ## Did you notice an error/typo?

 Let us know!
 Submit your issue here and we will fix it.
+We encourage you to contribute to this resource!

 ## Citation